111ZU1017/AI-Chatbot-for-Club-Recommendations-at-NCCU/README.md

 # AI-Chatbot-for-Club-Recommendations-at-NCCU
 An AI-powered chatbot that recommends NCCU student clubs based on user interests, using semantic search and natural language processing to enhance student engagement.

-Here’s a clear and organized description of your project’s file structure, including the purpose and relationships between each file:

----

 ### **Project File Structure Overview**

 ```